act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 |-------------|----------
 | type        | TestResult
 | outcome     | Failed
-| description | Text node has color property, but there is no background-color set on a layer behind it.
+| description | Text node or background has color property, while the other does not (see F24).

 ### step4-fail